- Telecom Billing Tutorial

 What is Next?

-Starting from next chapter, I will cover different types of billing for example retail, wholesale, mvno, roaming etc.
+Starting from the next chapter, we will cover different types of billing; for example, retail, wholesale, MVNO, roaming, etc.